Triple play: Most recent MLB triple play

-The most recent triple play in MLB was turned by the Texas Rangers on September 20, 2022, against the Los Angeles Angels in Arlington.
-With runners at first and second in the top of the sixth inning, Max Stassi of the Angels hit a ground ball that was fielded by Josh Jung who touched third base forcing out Mike Ford (first out); Jung threw the ball to Marcus Semien who touched second base forcing out Magneuris Sierra (second out); and Semien threw the ball to Nathaniel Lowe at first base before Stassi arrived (third out).
-It was the Rangers' second triple play of the 2022 season.
+The most recent triple play in MLB was turned by the Los Angeles Angels on August 12, 2025, against the Los Angeles Dodgers.
+In the 6th inning, with runners on first and second base, Shohei Ohtani hit a line drive back up the middle, where shortstop Zach Neto was positioned just behind second base to catch it.
+He was then able to step on second before Miguel Rojas could return to the bag, and throw the ball to first baseman Nolan Schanuel, who applied the tag on Dalton Rushing as he attempted to return to first.

 Unassisted triple plays

-The rarest type of triple play, and one of the rarest events of any kind in baseball, is for a single fielder to complete all three outs.
+The rarest type of triple play, and one of the rarest events of any kind in baseball, is for a single fielder to complete all three outs in one play.
 There have only been 15 unassisted triple plays in MLB history, making this feat rarer than a perfect game.

 Typically, an unassisted triple play is achieved when a middle infielder catches a line drive near second base (first out), steps on the base before the runner who started there can tag up (second out), and then tags the runner advancing from first before he can return there (third out).
 Of the 15 unassisted triple plays in MLB history, 12 have been completed in this manner by a middle infielder.

 Most recent MLB unassisted triple play

 The most recent MLB unassisted triple play is consistent with the above – it occurred on August 23, 2009, by second baseman Eric Bruntlett of the Philadelphia Phillies, in a game against the New York Mets.
-In the bottom of the ninth inning with men on first and second, the base runners were both running when Jeff Francoeur hit a line drive very close to second base, which Bruntlett was covering.
-Bruntlett caught the ball (first out), stepped on second before Luis Castillo could tag up (second out), and then tagged Daniel Murphy who was approaching from first (third out).
+In the bottom of the ninth inning with men on first and second base, the base runners were both running when Jeff Francoeur hit a line drive very close to second base, which Bruntlett was covering.
+Bruntlett caught the ball (first out), stepped on second base before Luis Castillo could tag up (second out), and then tagged Daniel Murphy who was approaching from first base (third out) to end the game.
 This was only the second game-ending unassisted triple play in MLB history, the first one having occurred in 1927.